allenanie/allenanie.github.io/_posts/2020-05-01-bayesian-decoding.md

 This last ingredient allows us to add a pressure to the $S_1$ matrix to select items that are shared amongst all images within the cell.
 Intuitively, since all images within the target cell share the same answer to the VQA question, whatever attribute/object in the image allows that answer will have a higher chance to appear in the resulting caption.
 This ingredient we choose to add is called [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), where flatter distribution (more uniform distribution) will have a higher entropy, and peakier distribution will have a lower entropy.
 Since `baseball cap` is shared among all three images in the target cell, it will have the highest entropy.

-More formally, we can write it as:
+More formally, we can write it out to combine both $U_1$ and $U_2$, with a balancing hyper-parameter $\beta$ that decides between how much weight we want to put on either utility:

 $$
 \begin{align*}